How Many Days Is A Year On Pluto

 The concept of a 248-year year can be difficult to comprehend.
 One way to appreciate this scale of time is to think about historical events that occurred 248 years ago.
 In 1776, the United States declared its independence.
 If you could somehow travel back in time to that era and tell people about Pluto's discovery in 1930, they would have to wait an entire Plutonian year to see it complete one orbit.

 Another way to appreciate the scale of time is to consider the lifespan of stars.
 Some stars have lifespans of billions of years, while others live for only a few million years.
-Compared to these cosmic timescales, Pluto's year is relatively short.
-However, from a human perspective, it is an incredibly long period of time.
+And compared to these cosmic timescales, Pluto's year is relatively short.
+Still, from a human perspective, it is an incredibly long period of time That's the part that actually makes a difference..

 Using Educational Resources